mklkj/egzaminer/README.md

 `node_modules/.bin/gulp build`

-`cp config.example.php config.php`
+`cp docs/config-examples/* config/`

-Then adjust the settings in config.php to your preferences.
+Then adjust the settings files in config/ to your preferences.